VaibhavRaghuvanshi01/100-Days-of-Azure/Microsoft_Certified_Azure_Developer_Associate/README.md

  * Azure VMs are a little different because you back them up using a service called Azure Backup.
  * you can even use this service to back up your on-premises systems.

+iii.
+Azure Advisor
+ * It will not only suggest ways to improve the performance and availability of your applications, but it will even suggest ways to reduce your costs.
+ * Azure Advisor also provides security recommendations.